 Injuries to spectators might be less common than accidents for those who are playing, but they’re not all together unheard of.
 There is a duty of care obligation on owners and managers of stadiums, pitches and sports halls to ensure the safety of those attending a match, game or training exercise.

 Whether accidental, or as a direct result of negligence or assault, it’s important to seek damages for injuries sustained either as a spectator or participant of sport.
-Speak to YouClaim today, on 0800 10 757 95 or fill in our online claim form, and we’ll be happy to discuss your situation in greater depth.
+To speak to a lawyer, call us on 0800 10 757 95 or fill in our online claim form, and we’ll be happy to discuss your situation in greater depth.

-YouClaim can offer a nationwide service of experienced personal injury lawyers, able to advise and represent claimants on all types of sport injury claims.
+YouClaim offers a nationwide service of experienced personal injury lawyers, able to advise and represent claimants on all types of sport injury claims.

 For initial contact with a professional sport injury solicitor, you can speak to one of our helpful legal team by calling 0800 10 757 95, or use the claim form and we’ll be in touch to discuss your case in greater detail.